 As Calvin navigates the Sweet Amelia toward that first buoy I step off the deck and onto the 3-foot wide swim platform with nothing between me and the cold 50-degree salt water but my Hunter Originals and the fiberglass swim platform – there is no railing out here.

 This is the moment of truth.
 Will they grip?
 Will they hold up?
 Almost immediately a wave swamps the swim platform submerging my feet up to the ankle in chilly salt water.
 If my Hunters loose grip now there is a real chance that I end up in the Sound.
 The Hunters don’t even blink.

 They grip the swim platform with solid confidence.
 No toe curl, no drama.
 I focus on the crab pot buoy as it draws near and reaches over the water to grab it and haul up the lead-weighted line.
 The Hunters love it.
 They are committed and completely focused on the task at hand.
-Once I secure the line I thread it through the hoist, the Hunters stand firm as the line coils at my feet, the hoist’s motor whirring the pot up from the deep.
+Once I secure the line I thread it through the automatic hoist, the Hunters stand firm as the line coils at my feet, the hoist’s motor whirring the pot up from the deep.

 As the crab pot breaks the surface we see that it is full of Dungeness crab, most of them keepers.
 The same holds for the other three pots.
 The Hunters are perfect.
 Not flinching or slipping on the seaweed or crab bait that spill onto the swim platform.
 Wrangling the crab, re-baiting the pots, tossing them back into the water.
 Solid.

 As we sail back toward the Locks and home with a cooler full of crab I marvel at how well these so called fashion flip flops performed.
 I could not have asked for more.

 Back in port, a quick rinse with the hose and they are ready for the next adventure.
 They are completely at ease that evening at our back yard Seattle summer night crab feast and party.
 They mingle through the crowd of friends, family, and neighbors with me long into this perfect Seattle Summer night.

 At around 10:00 p.m. as the sun sets, I think to myself, “this is why we live here.”